 Every summer the Old Mill, the Alte Mühle, becomes a highlight for tourists when the front garden turns into a colorful flower bed.
 The Alte Mühle is between the city center and the main train station.

-Tours to Do in Bremen in 2 Days
+Tours and Activities to Do in Bremen in 2 Days

-Do tours: Though we do not have those double-decker sightseeing buses we have sightseeing buses which are actually not very well known, even among the inhabitants of Bremen.
+Do tours: Though we do not have those double-decker sightseeing buses we have sightseeing buses in Bremen which are actually not very well known, even among the inhabitants of Bremen.